Slavery in Latin America: Wet Nurses

-Wet nurses are just one of the many reason women were at the forefront of the slave system.
-Wet nurses were typically enslaved women of African origin who helped care for the families that owned them, with a heavy focus on care for the slave owner's children.
-The duties performed by these nurses included breastfeeding, general care for the master's children which included hygiene and health, as well as household chores to keep up with the enslaver's personal home.
-Some of which included ironing, laundry, sewing, hairdressing, and cooking.
-The concept and use of the wet nurse was very prevalent in 19th century Brazil.
-Due to their importance, many wet nurses were integrated into members of the enslavers personal family.
-This concept is similar to that of the modern day nanny.
+In colonial Latin America, the practice of utilizing a wet nurse was common among the wealthy elite and their wet nurses were typically enslaved black women.
+The primary duty of a wet nurse included breastfeeding her infant charge, but many enslaved wet nurses were also skilled in domestic labor and could also help with ironing, laundry, sewing, hairdressing, and cooking.
+Their services would be advertised and solicited for in local newspapers.
+It was not uncommon for enslaved women to be advertised for hire "with or without child," leaving the buyer to decide the fate of the still breastfed black child.

+The use of enslaved black wet nurses was the cause of controversy in medical journals across Latin America.
+Medical professionals cited health concerns such as malnutrition, maltreatment, and the transfer of poor morals via the breast milk.
+Black wet nurses were blamed for the high infant mortality rate.
+Colonial academics also cited fears that inviting an enslaved black woman into one's home to raise one's children could lead to the disruption of the social hierarchy endemic to the time.

 Slave relationships, especially marriage began to decrease in frequency towards the end of the 19th century.
 One of the factors being that enslaved women began to become more involved with their owners, seemingly due to the demand of their nursing duties.
 This demand brought the enslaver and enslaved quite literally closer together, allowing for these unlikely relationships to develop.
 According to an 1872 census in Ilhéus, the relationships between slave and enslaver were still atypical as only 12.5% of the population was mixed or pardo.
 The percentage was small, but still large enough to effect and disrupt the relationships and family life of the enslaved populations.